types of shower drain covers featue

 From the word itself, screw-on.
 Screw-on shower covers are those that need to be screwed to the drain.
 They are available in all finishes, from chrome and polished brass to oil-rubbed bronze and antique brass.
 Most of the time, the screw hole (2-7/8″) is found in the center.
 Some of the things you need to consider before choosing it are the pros and cons of it enumerated below.

-Snap-in covers are not far from screw-on because while the latter is designed for 3-3/8″, the former is designed to fit 4-1/4″.
+Snap-in covers closely resemble screw-on covers in design.
+While screw-on covers fit 3-3/8″ openings, snap-in covers are made to fit 4-1/4″ openings.
 It is also available in different kinds of finishes and fits cast iron, plastic, clay tile pipes, etc. To know more about this, visit online stores that sell drain covers like MyHomeware.

 Conclusion